Inspiring Creative Exchange Around the Table

 Where Farming, Food & Design Meet

 Ravenwood explores the integration of agriculture, culinary arts and the local makers movement – all staples of NY state’s rich history, and each thriving today.
 With backgrounds in a range of fields in the food and design world, Chris Lanier and Dana McClure aim to create a space that celebrates New York’s distinct seasonality and to connect the urban center of NYC to its rural outposts – much like the Hudson Estuary itself that flows two ways.
-With renovations underway in a 19th century barn, Ravenwood will soon open its doors this season as a pop-up farm shop and dinner series.
+In a renovated 19th century barn located in Kerhonkson NY, Ravenwood will open its doors this season as a pop-up farm shop and dinner series.

 “I've traveled the world in search of great food & the experience Ravenwood created was one of the best.”